-Arc21 has prepared an Annual Governance Statement which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
-This statement explains how Arc21 has complied with this, its statutory duties under the 2006 Order and also meets the requirements of Regulation 2A of the Local Government Accounts and Audit (Amendment) Regulations (Northern Ireland) 2006 in relation to the publication of a statement on internal control.
+arc21 is required to prepare an Annual Governance Statement which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+This statement explains how arc21 has complied with this, its statutory duties under the 2006 Order and also meets the requirements of Regulation 2A of the Local Government Accounts and Audit (Amendment) Regulations (Northern Ireland) 2006 in relation to the publication of a statement on internal control.

-The purpose of the governance framework
+The Purpose of the Governance Framework

 The governance framework comprises the systems and processes, and culture and values, by which the local government body is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables Ac21 to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.
+It enables arc21 to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.